My Travels With Strange Men

 If you want the next chapter, keep reading.
 I’m just getting started.
 And if you're interested in more photos, check out the summary facebook post here.

-MY TRAVELS WITH STRANGE MEN - Part II: Africa, Friction, and the Discipline of Paying Attention
+MY TRAVELS WITH STRANGE MEN - Episode Two: Africa, Friction, and the Discipline of Paying Attention

 I had just come off a trip that reminded me why I travel at all.